Skip to content

 S4

 Document S4 classes by adding a roxygen block before setClass().
+Export a class if you want users to create instances or other developers to extend it (e.g. by creating subclasses).
+Internal classes don’t need documentation.
 Use @slot to document the slots of the class.
 Here’s a simple example:

 #' An S4 class to represent a bank account